 - The administration of the Acts and Regulations set out in the Schedule to the Executive Council Act.

-Newfoundlanders and Labradorians living and working in healthy and safe environments with access to an open, fair, and responsive regulatory system.
+People in Newfoundland and Labrador living and working in healthy and safe environments with access to efficient and responsive programs and services.

 ^ Top of Page